 There are no reviews for this holiday at the moment

-After breakfast you will transfer via the local train to Shinkansen (the bullet train) at Hakata Station for further travel around Japan or head back to Fukuoka airport.
+After breakfast we are going to take a hotel shuttle to Hakata station for further travel around Japan or head back to Fukuoka airport.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.